Unconventional Growth Kinetics and Fractal Interfaces of Colloidal Phase Separation in Active Liquids: Methods

 \subsection{Sample preparation}

-The suspension of bacteria were realized using motile E. coli strain U5/41 purchased from the National Center for Microbial Resource (NCMR), Pune.
+The suspension of bacteria was realized using motile E. coli strain U5/41 purchased from the National Center for Microbial Resources (NCMR), Pune.
 The bacteria were grown using Luria-Bertani (LB) broth as growth medium and later suspended in a custom-made minimal motility (MM) medium for sustained motility without division. \\

 Cells were cultured following well-established protocols in the literature \cite{Adler67,Lauga15}.
 E. coli cells (U5/41 type strain) stored at 4$^\circ C$ as glycerol stock, were grown overnight at $37^{\circ}$C on an LB agar plate containing 1$\%$ tryptone, 1$\%$ NaCl, 0.5$\%$ yeast extract and 1.5$\%$ agar.
 A single colony was then added to 10 $ml$ of LB broth and incubated at $37^{\circ}$C and 210 rpm until the OD$_{600}$ (optical density at 600 nm wavelength) reached 1.3.
 The bacterial cells were harvested and washed three times with minimal motility (MM) medium by centrifugation at 3000 rpm for 5 minutes at room temperature to remove any residue of LB broth.
 The pellet was then resuspended in MM medium to achieve the desired concentrations.
-The concentration of bacteria in most of the measurements is $c_b=5~b_0$, where $b_0 = 6 \times 10^9$ cells/ml. \\
+The concentration of bacteria in most of the measurements is {$c_e=5~b_0$}, where $b_0 = 6 \times 10^9$ cells/ml. \\

 The motility medium contains a buffer to maintain a pH of 7.0 (a combination of K$_2$HPO$_4$ and KH$_2$PO$_4$), a chelating agent to protect motility from inhibition by heavy metal traces (EDTA) and an energy source (L-serine)\cite{Adler66}.
 Thus, the composition of the custom-built minimal motility (MM) medium is $10mM$ potassium phosphate (pH 7.0), $0.1mM$ EDTA, $0.002\%$ Tween-20, and $50~mM$ L-Serine.
 In these mediums, bacteria remain motile without dividing. \\